 The demonstration test bench instantiates the generated FIR Compiler core.
-Either the behavioral model or the netlist can be simulated within the demonstration test bench.

 After generating the demonstration test bench it must be set as the top-level simulation object.
 This is done using the Sources pane.
-Expand the Simulation sources folder and under the core instance the test bench object is visible as tb\<component\name>.
+Expand the Simulation sources folder and under the core instance the test bench object is visible as tb<component_name>.
 Select the file, right-click and select Set as Top.
 Simulation can now be launched and the test bench is used to drive the core instance.